sparkflows/sparkflows-docs/docs/aws/admin-guide/cloudwatch.rst

-CloudWatch
+Amazon CloudWatch
 ====

-CloudWatch can be used to view the Logs.
+Amazon CloudWatch monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
+You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications..

-Below are the detailed steps for viewing CloudWatch Logs:
+Below are the detailed steps for viewing CloudWatch Logs for ECS Conatiner:

 #. **Login** to your **AWS Console** using your credentials.
 #.
 Go to **Amazon Elastic Container Service**